 I'd like to share more about this one, but to be honest it would do the house a disservice for you to know all of its secrets going in.
 In fact, I'm not even sharing my favorite rooms in this post for that same exact reason.

-Part of the Bayernhof's charm is letting the secrets come out over the course of the two hour tour, and we do not want to ruin that surprise in the slightest.
+Part of the Bayernhof's charm is letting the secrets come out over the course of the two-and-a-half tour, and we do not want to ruin that surprise in the slightest.
 So schedule a tour to visit this the Bayernhof right now, as it is truly one of the best house-turned-museums in the city.

 The Bayernhof Museum is located at 225 St. Charles Place in O'Hara Township, just north of 28.
 Tours are by appointment only by telephone (412-782-4231) and they typically require 2-4 weeks advance registration for weekend tours.
 The minimum age for visitors is 12 years old.